usf-cs315-s25/usf-cs315-s25.github.io/_assignments/project03.md

 ## Rubric

 1. 80 points: automated test cases.
 You may need to `git pull` in the tests repo.
-1. 5 points: clean repo (no build products) which compiles and links successfully
+1. 20 points: code quality graded offline.
+    1. Consistent formatting
-1. 15 points: code quality: consistent formatting, no dead or redundant code, no unnecessarily complex code, readable comments
+    1. No dead or redundant code
+    1. No unnecessarily complex code
+    1. Readable comments
+    1. No build products in the repo